Richard Gutierrez: Career

 Gutierrez was a freelance actor following the end of his exclusive contract with GMA Network on June 26, 2013.
-On August 7, it was reported by the Philippine Entertainment Portal that Guiterrez had fathered a child with Sarah Lahbati.
-The couple welcomed a boy whom they named Zion back in April 2013.
+On August 7, it was reported by the Philippine Entertainment Portal that Gutierrez had fathered a child with Sarah Lahbati, a boy whom they named Zion back in April 2013.
 He later confirmed the news on the first episode of It Takes Gutz to Be a Gutierrez, a reality TV program that revolves around his family's life.
-The show began airing on June 2014.
+The show began airing in June 2014.

-In 2017, Richard signed a contract with ABS-CBN, and starred in the horror fantasy series La Luna Sangre and he joined the cast of Ang Probinsyano in 2020.
+In 2017, Gutierrez signed a contract with ABS-CBN, and starred in the horror fantasy series La Luna Sangre as Sandrino, the main antagonist.
+He signed again an exclusive two-year contract with ABS-CBN on May 10, 2018 and became also a new Star Magic artist.
+He joined the cast of Ang Probinsyano as Lito Valmoria, another villain role in 2020.
 In 2022, he will lead his own series titled The Iron Heart.

 Controversy

 In 2009, Gutierrez was charged with reckless imprudence, arising from the death of his production assistant, Norman Pardo, who died in a car accident in May 2009.
 Gutierrez and Pardo were driving to Manila from Silang, Cavite.
 Gutierrez was injured, and Pardo, seated in the passenger seat, died on the spot.

-In August 2012, the Court of Appeals reinstated the charge of reckless imprudence resulting in homicide.
-The appellate court granted the petition filed by Pardo's widow seeking the nullification of the two resolutions that had been issued by former justice secretaries Agnes Devanadera and Alberto Agra, respectively.
-The appellate court stated, "To the mind of this court, if indeed private respondent was not driving fast, it would have been easy for him to stop his car and thwart any untoward incident."
+In August 2012, the Court of Appeals reinstated the charge of reckless imprudence resulting in homicide after it granted a petition filed by Pardo's widow seeking the nullification of the two resolutions that had been issued by former justice secretaries Agnes Devanadera and Alberto Agra, respectively.

 Personal life

+Gutierrez had several former relationships with celebrities.
+He was publicly dating actress Anne Curtis from 2003 to 2004, and had a long-distance relationship with model Georgina Wilson.
+He also previously dated Jewel Mische from 2007 to 2010.

-In March 14, 2020, Gutierrez married StarStruck V's Ultimate Female Survivor, Sarah Lahbati in Taguig.
-They have two sons together, Zion (born April 29, 2013) and Kai (born March 21, 2018).
+In March 2020, Gutierrez married Sarah Lahbati in Taguig.
+They have two sons together, Zion (born 2013) and Kai (born 2018).
+Lahbati confirmed on March 1, 2024 that she and Gutierrez were separated but are coparenting their two young sons.
+In January 2025, Gutierrez said that they were seeking an annulment.